dbcook/openrocket-database/README.md

 ones.
 For numerous parts including FT115, FC45, FC55 and FC80 there is no data at all.
 The published data for some items is suspect; in some cases there is very little clearance between the OD of couplers and the ID of the mating body tube.

-Madcow absorbed the former Rocketry Warehouse line in 2016.
-Even before this, the fiberglass tubes and nose cones sold by Madcow were made by the former owners of Rocketry Warehouse.

 Madcow tube-size-related SKU nomenclature is extremely inconsistent in multiple aspects:
 * Inches (FT40) vs millimeters (T38)